Thank you, for your visit. You have given me a gift and I am very grateful.

 By the fourth grade, when classes are broken up and you have six different teachers a day, gym being one, I was assigned two art classes and one of them was always with kids much older, which gave me access to better materials.
 Hence my path was set.

-I must say the art I create is a snapshot, of my passion to explore my conscious and our united consciousness; through a lifetime of prayer and meditation I have journeyed.
-Apparently my mom was given an experimental drug, while pregnant with me and I was the outcome.
+I must say the art I create is a snapshot, of my passion to explore my conscious and our united consciousness; through a lifetime of prayer and meditation.
+Apparently my mom was given an experimental drug while pregnant and I was the outcome.
 I spent a lot of time in the hospital and sported a lot of casts.
 I was a sickly child, with horrendous allergies.
 This is why I didn't spend much time in school.
 The library was my school.
 A wonderful place, of exploration, where my body didn't limit me and everyone was really nice.
 I knew they just pitied me, but I was thankful anyway.
-So, this is my beginnings.
+I have been sculpting my body my whole life, along with my conscious.
+I became a Minister, in 1995, when I returned from my year abroad.
 If you would like to know more check out the blog.
 Thank you again and have a fascinating day.